Sayan3990/Big-Data-PPT/Sayan-speech.md

 > End of PPT

-It is telling that how can we apply ZBig data in Merketing.
+It is telling how can we apply Big Data Technology in Automobile Merketing instead of Traditional Marketing.